-Today I had the opportunity to speak at a March For Our Lives demonstration in Richmond addressing the fatal school shooting at Majory Stoneman Douglas High school in Parkland, Fla.
-My speech shed some light onto how gun violence disproportionately affects women, queer and trans people, and black communities.
+Today, I was a speaker at a March For Our Lives demonstration in Richmond, Virginia addressing the fatal school shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+My speech shed some light onto how gun violence disproportionately affects women, queer and trans people, and Black communities.
+Here is my speech:

-Advocates for Black girls like 11-year-old Alexandria native Naomi Wadler who should be placed at the forefront of this movement for gun reform, deserve more visibility and support in the media.
+The voices of Black girls like 11-year-old Alexandria student Naomi Wadler should be centered in this movement, and deserve much more visibility and support in the media.

-As an advocate for intersectional feminism, it is key to uplift young black female voices as well as use my privilege as someone who is light-skinned and doesn’t identify with the LGBTQ+ community to uplift dark-skinned black women, and queer and trans POCs.
+As a Black feminist, I believe it is key to uplift young Black women and girls’ voices in this movement.
+As a Black feminist who is light-skinned and doesn’t identify with the LGBTQ+ community, it is key to center the voices dark-skinned Black women, and Black queer and trans people.

-Being a young black girl participating in this, I am recognizing the black American children before me who have put their lives on the line to end gun related violence in their communities.
-It is past time for our voices to be heard and acted upon.
+Being a young Black girl participating in this, I am recognizing the Black youth, especially the Black girls before me who have put their lives on the line to fight gun violence against their communities.

 Stephanie Younger is a 15-year-old aspiring computer programmer and writer based in Central Virginia.
 At Richmond Youth Peace Project (RYPP), she helps other young people apply conflict resolution to reduce violence in Central Virginia.